-Over 50 % of the children in the area are on free and reduced lunches; some towns the number is as high as 100%.
+Over 50 % of the children in the area are on free and reduced lunches; in some towns the number is as high as 100%.
 Insufficient nutrition puts children at risk for illness, weakens their immune system and causes improper growth and development of their bodies and brain.
 Adequate nutrition is a factor in students being prepared to succeed in school and outside activities.

-- We collect and distribute over 2.7 million pounds of food annually.
+- We collect and distribute over 2.8 million pounds of food annually.

-- Over 22,000 people benefit from our food every year.
+- Over 45,000 people benefit from our food weekly.